quipucords/camayoc/README.rst

 Installation
 ^^^^^^^^^^^^

-Camayoc only supports Python 3.5 and Python 3.6, so it is recommended that you install Camayoc into a virtual environment.
+Camayoc supports Python 3.9 and above, so it is recommended that you install Camayoc into a virtual environment.
 There are several tools available for managing virtual environments.